 Provide hands on management of technical issues where required.

-My experiences range from design and research in the academic environment to creating products in the professional world to working with NASA looking at data modeling, GIS and information representation.
+My experiences range from design and research in the academic environment to creating products in the professional world to working with NASA looking at data modelling, GIS and information representation.
 I have kept active with providing instruction as recently as the summer of 2007 teaching a self designed course looking at Media, Tools and their impact on messages.
 My interest in digital design began as I started my undergraduate courses at UC Berkeley.
-A year before the world wide web was common place, I was researching Virtual Reality technology and spatial exploration techniques using the Gofer system.
+A year before the world wide web was common place, I was researching Virtual Reality technology and spatial exploration techniques using the Gopher system.

 For my Masters, I studied the effects of spatial perception in Virtual Environments then later took an interest in recreating historic places in VR systems.
 Still curious about how we perceive space and how that effects our interactions with form, I minored in Cognitive Science.